-All startup founders and CEOs are aware of the multi-faceted aspects of their role; and that it involves a myriad functions.
+All startup founders and CEOs know the multi-faceted aspects of their role and that it involves many functions.
 This is where effective time management comes in – which many have not yet mastered.
 The result for those who struggle with time management is burnout.

 What are administrative tasks?

 Administrative tasks are responsibilities associated with maintaining an office successfully.
-These tasks can differ between workplaces; however, the most common tasks include answering phones, scheduling appointments, and creating organized filing systems for the business or startup.
+These tasks can differ between workplaces.
+However, the most common tasks include answering phones, scheduling appointments, and creating organized filing systems for the business or startup.